top of page

 When I am asked to write an SEO-rich blog post for a client, however, I begin with a very different goal in mind.

-I start by asking 'What is the keyword that the client is trying to rank for with this post?'
-If you've ever used the WordPress plugin Yoast, they call this your 'focus keyphrase'.
+I start by asking, 'What is the keyword that the client is trying to rank for with this post?'

 It's a little different to your brand's keywords.
 Here's how:

 Your brand's main keywords are in total sync with your business – they are forever entwined with the very fabric of what you do.
-There's a good chance they'll be all over your homepage and product pages.
+There's a good chance they'll be all over your homepage.

-When you're writing blog posts with SEO in mind however, you're more likely to want to rank for something slightly different.
+When you're writing blog posts, however, you're more likely to want to rank for something slightly different.

 That's because blogs are a way to build up a body of helpful, relevant work – they're not really there to compete with your main pages.
 So your focus keyphrase might be, 'wooden kitchen doors Vs PVC' or 'how to hang a kitchen door'.